tacheshun/anunturi/README.md

-This is a small little app that retrive a list of ads from a database with php5 oop + pagination + Twitter Bootstrap.
+This is a small little app that retrive a list of ads from a database with PHP oop + pagination + Twitter Bootstrap.

-Set up
+===Set up

 Just copy/paste the files in a web accesible folder.
 Load the databse schema into your phpmyadmin/SQL Buddy/ SQL Pro/ or whatever tool you use.

 Thats's it.

-License:
+===License:
 MIT License

 Copyright (C) 2012 Marius Costache